hituro/hituro-makes-macros/date-macro/README.md

 ## DATESYSTEM Macros

 The Datesystem macros are intended to provide an entire date/time system, capable of imitating a Gregorian calendar, or supporting an entirely custom date/time system.
+It offers a variety of macros, and corresponding JS functions.

 **Basic Example**
 ```html